enkidevs/curriculum/web/html/media/video.md

 <!--[View CodePen](https://codepen.io/enkidevs/pen/MBYOJb)-->

-In the example, the paragraph within the `video` element provides a text note to uses that do not have browsers that support HTML5 video - this is called 'fallback content'.
+In the example, the paragraph within the `video` element provides a text note to users that do not have browsers that support HTML5 video - this is called 'fallback content'.
 Images can be used as fall backs, too!

 Adding the `controls` attribute allows the browser to offer controls to the user for play/pause playback, increase/decrease volume buttons, and audio playback.